Struggling to understand the Facebook ad campaign structure? Don't worry... Everyone's been there.

 For users with more recent interactions, you could use messaging like "Don't forget to check out our buyer's guide".
 For users where it's been a while since their last interaction, you can offer a special discount code or offer.

-How Revealbot helps you keep your Facebook campaigns structured and organized
+How Revealbot helps you keep your Facebook campaign structure and organized

 As we discussed earlier, our Bulk Creation tool handles your naming process according to your campaign’s strategy.
 But the coolest thing about this tool is that it manages your Facebook campaign structure automatically as you move through the creation process.
 Since you don't have to worry about the structure anymore, you can fully concentrate on your campaign goals, creatives, and being a successful advertiser on Facebook.